bodrick/awesome/README.md

 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [PowershellFrameworkCollective/PSModuleDevelopment](https://github.com/PowershellFrameworkCollective/PSModuleDevelopment) - Provides tools that help with module development
 *   [PoShLog/PoShLog](https://github.com/PoShLog/PoShLog) - :nut\_and\_bolt:  PoShLog is PowerShell cross-platform logging module.
 It allows you to log structured event data into console, file and much more places easily.
 It's built upon great C# logging library Serilog - https://serilog.net/
-*   [janikvonrotz/awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) - A curated list of delightful PowerShell modules and resources
+*   [janikvonrotz/awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) - This repository has been moved to https://codeberg.org/janikvonrotz/awesome-powershell.
+Please visit the new location for the latest updates.
 *   [PowershellFrameworkCollective/psframework](https://github.com/PowershellFrameworkCollective/psframework) - A module that provides tools for other modules and scripts
 *   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.
 *   [promptussoftware/bigfix-powershell](https://github.com/promptussoftware/bigfix-powershell) - Integration module offering a consistent, simple, and streamlined approach to interacting with the BigFix suite of products and APIs directly from within PowerShell.